FIRST AID ONLINE

 [This is the end of the online first aid segment about broken bones.]

-BURNS-CHEMICAL by Fist Aid Online
+BURN FIRST AID-CHEMICAL by Fist Aid Online

 -Flush the burned area with cool running water for at least 15 minutes.